projectdiscovery/goimpacket/CONTRIBUTING.md

 # Contributing to gopacket

 Contributions are welcome.
-This document covers what you need to know before opening an issue or pull request.
+This document covers what you need to know before opening a pull request.
+GitHub issues are not enabled on this repository.

 ## Reporting Bugs